forkkit/supertokens-node-mysql-ref-jwt/docs/backend/api-reference.md

 - ```GENERAL_ERROR```
     - Type: ```{errType: SuperTokens.Error.GENERAL_ERROR, err: any}```
     - Examples of when this is thrown is if the library could not connect to the MySQL instance.
+##### Additional information
+- This function deletes many sessions from the database.
+If it throws an error, then some sessions may already have been deleted.
+- If using blacklisting, this will immediately invalidate the JWT access tokens associated with those sessions.
+If not, the user may still be able to continue using their access token to call authenticated APIs (until it expires).

 <div class="divider"></div>